dojje/dojje/README.md

 ### hi there

-I hate programming, i do it just for the money.
-When i grow up i want to become a billiongazillionaire, [buy me a coffee](https://www.buymeacoffee.com/dojje) to help me on my quest.
+I am a 15 y/o from Sweden 🇸🇪.
+I do programming on my free time.

+[buy me a coffee](https://www.buymeacoffee.com/dojje) if you want to.
+_The money will not be spent on coffee._